Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 To be channeled this way, the spell must met the following requirements:

-- The Arts & Swash spell must have a casting time of an :rsc-action: **Action**.
+- The Arts & Swash spell must have a casting time of an :rsc-a: **Action**.
 - The Arts & Swash spell must require only a single spell *attack roll* or force its target to make a *saving throw*.

 On a hit, the spell takes effect immediately in addition of the normal effects and damage from your weapon attack, under the rules below: